 Expresso Tips & Tricks

 At the end of the article, you’ll find a link to the Expresso Knowledge-base, with additional terms.
-Before you know it, you’ll be tossing off words like parser and mix-plexed like a document production insider.
+Before you know it, you’ll be tossing off words like data parser and mix-plexed like a document production insider.

 To create documents, Expresso users rely on key building blocks and layout options:

 - Template—The pre-set format is used as a starting point for each document, so that the format and layout does not have to be recreated each time.
 The template has preset attributes such as paper type, size, simplex or duplex, graphics and/or text.

 - Zones—Sections within the template that are positioned and sized placeholders for content.
 They are similar to text boxes in MS Word or similar programs.
 One zone might be established for containing the customer name and delivery address and positioned to show through a standard window envelope.
 Another might be reserved space for on statement, variable messaging.

 - Content—All of the information and text, merged with data and/or rules, that will make up the document.
 Content placement is restricted to existing zones in the template.

 Drilling down further, what exactly is content?
 Content is made up of a lot of different information, which Expresso users create and store in their own content library.
 Content can be words/copy or images, scan lines (for transactional communications), or a combination of data fields and rules.
 Content is organized and saved in modular formats such as standard sentences, paragraphs or blocks of text that can be plugged into various zones.